alishafique3/Serverless-Infinity-on-Runpod-for-Nomic-AI-Embeddings/README.md

-# Serverless Text Embedding Model API using RunPod Infinity
+# Serverless Infinity on Runpod for Nomic AI Embeddings

 (In progress)